About The Butler Society

 Richard Dunboyne became a Committee member in 2010 and vice chairman in 2015.
 Grandson of Society co-founder Paddy Dunboyne, and son of John Dunboyne, Richard grew up on the stories of Rallies gone by, and looks forward to extending this to the next generation.
 Originally from Sussex, UK, Richard has been living and working abroad since 2010 in Shanghai, China, and currently lives in Montreal, Canada.

 Turtle is a historian, author and TV presenter based in County Carlow.
 A frequent speaker at Butler Society events, he is a son of Lady Rathdonnell who is herself a daughter of the late Gilbert and Noreen Butler and a niece of society co-founder Hubert Butler.
-Turtle’s books include '1847 - A Chronicle of Genius, Generosity & Savagery’, 'The Glorious Madness - Tales of the Irish & the Great War' and the award- winning 'Vanishing Ireland' series.
-Turtle's primary responsibility at the society are posts of Butler-related stories on the society’s Facebook page and website.
+Turtle’s books include ‘The Irish Diaspora’, ‘Ireland’s Forgotten Past’, ‘1847 – A Chronicle of Genius, Generosity & Savagery’, ‘The Glorious Madness – Tales of the Irish & the Great War’ and the award- winning ‘Vanishing Ireland’ series.
+Turtle’s primary responsibility at the society are posts of Butler-related stories on the society’s Facebook page and website.

 Thomas has been involved with the Butler Society since the age of 20 days, when he attended the first Kilkenny Rally in 1967.
 Grandson of co-founder Hubert Butler, Thomas joined the committee in 2016.
-Formerly a globe-trotting foreign correspondent, Thomas now lives in London where he runs the global social media practice for the advertising company Ogilvy & Mather.
-At the Butler Society Thomas focuses on finding ways for members to connect, both digitally and in person, especially in the UK.
+Formerly a globe-trotting foreign correspondent, Thomas now lives in London where he is involved with global healthcare and social media.
+At the Butler Society, he focuses on finding ways for members to connect, both digitally and in person, especially in the UK.

 The Kaiser was the chief guest